 Michelangelo’s other pre-eminent penis, that of Adam pointing the finger at God on the ceiling of the Sistine Chapel, suffers the same fate.
 So too the unfortunates in another tableaux in the chapel, The Expulsion from Paradise.
 Not even Jesus fares better in The Entombment.
 Worst afflicted is the poor dude in The Dream of Human Life, which should be retitled The Dream of Even Just a Remotely Decently Sized Willy.

 Some critics have suggested The Dream of Human Life is a veiled self-portrait by Michelangelo, which may explain much.
 As does The Creation of Adam, where Adam admonishes God with a wiggly finger, as if he’s saying, “Oi, why didn’t you give me a decently-sized trouser-snake?”

-While it is straightforward to see—or at least imagine—the emotional effects of sexual repression, what is less obvious is that there’s also a physical component.
+It’s straightforward to see—or at least imagine—the emotional effects of sexual repression.
+What’s less obvious is that there’s also a physical component.
 Repressing our sexuality creates a tension that has to go somewhere—and that somewhere is the region around the shameful body part: the pelvic muscles.

 When I first understood the insidious workings of sexual shame, I discovered that some of my pelvic muscles were tight as steel rods.
 And, of course, because of the shame, no one in the mainstream massage industry is willing to release that tension because the sexual parts of the body are forbidden.